nmonson1/nmonson1.github.io/_pages/writing.md

   - /writing.html
   - /shortform.html
 ---
-This is a place for some ideas I've had which seem worth keeping track of.
+This is a place for some ideas I've had.
 Some of them may be turned into longer essays at some point.
 A few were originally written as part of Serimats applications, Alignment 101/201 exercises, or similar things.

 LLMs: visible production and invisible knowledge
 ------